-The Graduate Management Admission Test (GMAT) is an assessment test taken by students who are aspiring to pursue a management course at one of the business schools around the world.
-Almost every business school has a similar application process with students applying their candidature with an application form along with their GMAT score.
+The Graduate Management Admission Test (GMAT) is an assessment test taken by students who are aspiring to pursue a management course at business schools around the world.
+Almost every business school has a similar application process with students applying for their candidature with an application form along with their GMAT score.

 The GMAT exam is a computer adaptive test.
 It has 4 sections – Quantitative Reasoning, Verbal Reasoning, Integrated Reasoning, and Analytical Writing Analysis (AWA).